Regulatory Affairs - CPS (RGA)

 RGA 6001.
-Introduction to Food and Drug Administration Medical Device Regulation.
+Introduction to Food and Drug Administration (FDA) Medical Device Regulation.
 2 Hours.

-Provides an overview of the medical device development process and the function of the Food and Drug Administration (FDA) as it relates to device product commercialization.
-Through course work and participation, offers students an opportunity to develop an understanding of fundamental medical device regulatory affairs from a U.S.-centric perspective.
+Offers an overview of the medical device engineering, development, and commercialization process and its regulation by the U.S. Food and Drug Administration (FDA).
+Through course work and didactic technical instruction, offers students an opportunity to develop an understanding of fundamental medical device regulatory affairs from a U.S.-centric perspective.
 Reviews the historical development of significant U.S. medical device legislation, including the Medical Device Amendments of 1976.
-In addition, introduces the subject of quality system regulation (QSR) as it relates to device product design, clinical development, and compliance.
+Introduces the subject of quality system regulation (QSR) as it relates to device product design, clinical development, operations management, and compliance.

-Offers a general overview of imperatives for regulatory compliance (judicial, economic, and public health, to name a few).
-Offers students an opportunity to gain competencies in the areas of agency, advocacy, ethics, mitigation laws, and corporate social responsibility.
-The various state, federal, and international agencies; their authorities; and how they became established help students understand the scope and scale of the regulatory landscape.
+Presents a detailed overview of critical scientific, technical, engineering design, manufacturing, and operational drivers for regulatory compliance.
+Offers students an opportunity to gain competencies in the areas of regulatory agency, advocacy, ethics, mitigation laws, and corporate compliance responsibility.
+A study of the various state, federal, and international agencies, their authorities, and how they became established is designed to enable students to understand the scientific and technical scope of the global regulatory compliance landscape.